Create index in MongoDB

 After executing the command, the following output will be shown:

-1. numIndexesBefore: It shows that how many indexes are there before the command is executed.
-Note that each collection has the _id field which also counts as a Field value to the index.
-As the _id index field is part of the collection when it is created so that the value of numIndexesBefore is 1.
+1. numIndexesBefore: It shows how many indexes are there before the command is executed.
+Note that each collection has the _id field, which also counts as a Field value to the index.
+When the collection is created, the _ id index field has a value of 1 for numIndexesBefore.

 3. The “ok: 1” output tells that the new index is added to the collection.

-We successfully created the indexes for studentgrades collection and we can also check them by using the getIndexes method.
+We successfully created the indexes for the studentgrades collection, and we can also check them by using the getIndexes method.

-In the following topic, you will understand how to return all the indexes of a specific collection.
+In the following topic, you will understand how to return all the indices of a specific collection.

 Finding indexes